SchoolOfCode/bc17-w6-hackathon-make-a-codewars-challenge-v3-DonHamsa/README.md

 # Warning
 - I Kinda messed up...

-- My test gives away the answer because my function is asking for an answer rather than asking you to write a function that gives you an answer using parameters passed in.
+- My test gives away the answer because my function is asking for an answer rather than asking you to write a function that performs a task (like adding any two numbers).

 - When you think you found the correct answer go to encrypt.js and return your coded answer in index.js